Map and Directions Open Sambadrome Seating Chart

 There are a variety of options to choose from when it comes to getting to the Sambadrome on parade night.
 You can take a taxi, the subway (metro), or our no hassle roundtrip sambadrome shuttle transfer.
 You should avoid taking the bus to the Sambadrome during Rio Carnival.
 While the Rio buses are generally safe and inexpensive, on Samba parade nights traffic to the Sambadrome is a nightmare, so public buses will not be able to drop you off within comfortable walking distance of the venue.

 The government authorizes two private taxi companies for transportation services to and from the Sambadrome.
 These companies have been granted permission to enter the area surrounding the Sambadrome, each providing services to a specific side of the venue.
-Taxis seat up to four people and should cost around US$40 for a one way trip.

 The Coopertramo taxi company services odd numbered sectors and can be reached at +55 21 2560-2022 OR 2560-1474.
 The Coopatur taxi company serves the even numbered sectors and can be reached at +55 21 3885-1000.